theshajha/whisper-realtime-speech-to-text-summary/Readme.md

 ## Todos
 - [ ] Split audio for speaker diarization using pyannote.audio
+- [ ] Audio chunking because of OpenAI Whisper limitation of 30s audio
 - [ ] Generate transcript for speaker speeches using OpenAI Whisper
 - [ ] API endpoint to upload audio and get speaker-wise split audio files
 - [ ] API to upload speech audio and get transcript as output